 A child may not have any symptoms for 5-15 days after getting the virus that causes roseola.
 When symptoms do appear, the first thing you’ll notice is a sudden, high fever (over 103 F) that lasts or can come and go for 3-7 days.

 Other than the fever, your child might seem healthy.
-She may be restless or irritable.
-Once the fever goes away, she might also develop a raised, spotty, reddish rash, mainly on her neck and trunk.
+They may be restless or irritable.
+Once the fever goes away, they might also develop a raised, spotty, reddish rash, mainly on their neck and trunk.
 It doesn’t itch and may last just a few hours or a few days.